django/deps/accepted/0201-simplified-routing-syntax.rst

 beneficial for us to introduce the newer syntax as the primary style, with the existing regex style as a secondary option.

-All URL examples accross the documentation will be updated to the new style.
+All URL examples across the documentation will be updated to the new style.

 Tasks
 -----